mozilla/glean-annotations/CONTRIBUTING.md

    talk about, so don't over-rotate on this: in general, talking about how we use data in public forums helps build trust with our community.
-It's ok to put in links to dashboards or other resources which are private (behind SSO), but please mark them as such and prefer public references where they exist, at least as an alternative.
+It's ok to put in links to dashboards or other resources which are private (behind SSO), but please mark them as such and prefer public references where they exist.